A logic-based algorithmic meta-theorem for mim-width: Introduction

 \subsection{Tightness of the results}

-Several problems have been shown to be \W[1]-hard parameterized by the mim-width $w$ of a given decomposition, including \textsc{Independent Set} and \textsc{Dominating Set}, and several variants of these problems~\cite{FominGR2020,JaffkeKwonStrommeTelle2019}.
-As observed in~\cite{JaffkeThesis}, these reductions rule out $n^{o(\sqrt{w})}$ time algorithms assuming the Exponential Time Hypothesis (\ETH), and in fact these lower bounds can be strengthened to $n^{o(w/\log w)}$ time~\cite{Bakkane2022}. \cref{thm:main:AC} gives $n^{\calO(w)}$ time algorithms for all these problems, which matches the lower bound up to a $(\log w)$-factor in the degree of the polynomial.
-Moreover, many fundamental graph problems (expressible in \ac\en logic) are known to not have algorithms whose run time is subexponential in the number of vertices of the input graph, and therefore the tree-width or clique-width, unless the \ETH fails~\cite{LokshtanovEtAl2011}, which implies that our logic is tight under the \ETH for these parameterizations as well.
+As mentioned above, several problems have been shown to be \W[1]-hard parameterized by the mim-width $w$ of a given decomposition~\cite{BakkaneJaffke2022,FominGR2020,JaffkeKwonStrommeTelle2019}.
+Many of these reductions also rule out $f(w)n^{o(w/\log w)}$ time algorithms under the Exponential Time Hypothesis~\cite{BakkaneJaffke2022}. \Cref{thm:main:AC} gives $n^{\calO(w)}$ time algorithms for all these problems, which matches the lower bound up to a $(\log w)$-factor in the degree of the polynomial.
+Moreover, many fundamental graph problems (expressible in \ac\en logic) are known to not have algorithms whose run time is subexponential in the number of vertices of the input graph, and therefore the tree-width or clique-width, unless the \ETH fails~\cite{LokshtanovEtAl2011}.
+In a recent preprint~\cite{BergougnouxKN22}, Bergougnoux, Korhonen, and Nederlof proved that some problems including \textsc{Independent Set} cannot be solved in $2^{o(\rw^2)}\cdot n^{O(1)}$ unless \ETH fails.
+These lower bounds implies that our model-checking algorithm is \ETH-tight for these parameterizations.

-In some cases, algorithms based on our meta-theorem even depict known run time barriers very concisely.
-If we consider the \textsc{$q$-Coloring} problem parameterized by the tree-width $w$, \cref{thm:main:basic} gives a bound of $2^{\calO(wq)}n^{\calO(1)}$.
-On the other hand, the straightforward \en sentence expressing \textsc{Equitable $q$-Coloring} invokes $q$ size measurements, so \cref{thm:main:basic} gives a run time of $2^{\calO(wq)}n^{\calO(q)}$ for this problem.
-By known hardness results~\cite{FellowsEtAl2011,GomesEtAl2019}, the dependence on $q$ in the degree of the polynomial cannot be avoided for \textsc{Equitable $q$-Coloring} unless $\FPT = \W[1]$.